 Build this bird feeder from standard pine boards or from pressure treated lumber.
 Treated boards will give you long-term rot resistance, but also have a disadvantage: Treated lumber contains a lot of moisture, so you’ll have to let it dry for at least two weeks before painting it.
 Treated lumber also tends to cup or bow as it dries.
 Either type of lumber will contain knots.
 If you don’t like the knotty look, buy an extra board or two so you can use the knot-free sections.

-You can use just about any wine or liquor bottle for this project.
+You can use just about any wine or liquor bottle for this how to build a bird feeder project.
 Photo 1 and 4 show you how to customize the parts to suit your bottle.
 And you can use any drink glass that has a flat base.

 Securing the bottle in the feeder is very important.
 No matter how you display the project, something as simple as wind and rain can alter the bottle enough to knock it out of its perch and spill a lot of bird feed or break glass all over the ground.
 We used 3/8 in. adhesive-backed rubber weatherstrip placed on the inside of both braces (part F) to secure the bottle.
 You can find this product in the hardware section in most home centers and online.
 Below is the complete list of what you will need to buy at your local home center and liquor store.